GetMetaMap/metamap-flutter-plugin/README.md

 mati_plugin_flutter: CURRENT_VERSION_OF_MATI_PLUGIN_FLUTTER
 ```

-And in oreder to use sdk for iOS please add those dependencies to your Podfile
+And in order to use sdk for iOS please add those dependencies to your Podfile

 ```
   pod 'Mati-Global-ID-SDK'
-  pod 'Socket.IO-Client-Swift', '~> 15.2.0'
 ```